sinewalker/sinewalker.github.io/blog/4-bit-rules-of-computing-part-0.md

 > So, you type your program in, save it, run it and it crashes (Lukes'
 > first law of computing: nothing works first time).
 Now what? &hellip;

-and I remember who wrote the article because Peter Lukes articles in *ACU* were a big inspiration in my early computing years, and I fondly recall learning about recursion (using CPC Locomotive BASIC, which does not have functions &hellip;) and other enlightening ways to think about computer programming.
-To this day, I still initial my code comments in a similar manner to his `LKS150987`, (although I use ISO 8601 dates, at least since the Y2K jazz).
+I remember who wrote the article because Peter Lukes' articles in *ACU* were a big inspiration in my early computing years.
+I fondly recall learning about recursion (using CPC Locomotive BASIC, which does not have functions, or a stack&hellip;) and other enlightening ways to think about computer programming.
+To this day, I still initial my code comments in a similar manner to his `LKS870915`, (although I use 4-digit years, at least since the Y2K jazz).

 Anyway, besides the fun play on words, this rule reminds me to *relax*, step back and reflect that computing is non trivial.